lovettchris/wincam/README.md

 Now load the `src\ScreenCapture.sln` into Visual Studio and select Release, x64 build configuration and select Build/Rebuild.
 Use the `src\build.cmd` command to copy the built binaries to the right location in the python wincam folder so that `pip install -e .` of your wincam bits will find these newly built binaries.

+# Debugging

+If you build the debug bits and copy them to the same place build.cmd copies the release bits then you can debug your python code into the C++ code by setting a breakpoint in VS Code on the native python call like `self._native.read_next_frame`, then use the interactive view to print the python `os.getpid()` then use your Visual Studio 2022 instance to "attach debugger" to that python process.
+Put a breakpoint on `ReadNextFrame` in `ScreenCaptureApi.cpp`, not press F10 in the python VS Code instance and it should hit your breakpoint in Visual Studio.

+You can also debug using mixed mode .NET debugging in the `WpfTestApp` so you can step directly from .NET into the C++ implementation.

 ## Credits